Arabian Cat Snake \Telescopus dhara

 Habitat

-This species exhibits the slender, slightly flattened cylindrical body typical of the genus, averaging 80–120 cm in total length (occasionally up to 180 cm).
+This species exhibits the slender, slightly flattened cylindrical body typical of the genus, averaging 80–120 cm in total length.
 Its smooth dorsal scales are usually gray‑brown or reddish‑brown, marked with darker blotches or faint banding, and its underbelly is noticeably paler.
 The large, vertical‑pupilled eyes and a broad rostral scale give it its “cat‑snake” appearance.

 Physical Characteristics